 Create and edit images

-Visit Editing images for your site for links to recommended image editing software.
+Visit Editing images on your site for links to recommended image editing software.

 High-density and Retina displays

 For information about viewing images on high-density or Retina displays, visit How will my site appear on Retina screens?.

 When uploading images of products you sell on your site, ensure that the aspect ratio matches what you select for the product size options in Site Styles.

-To learn more, visit Styling the Products Page.
+To learn more, visit Styling the Classic Products Page.

-For information about displaying images with Gallery Blocks, visit Using Gallery Blocks.
+For information about displaying images with Gallery Blocks, visit Gallery Blocks overview.

 For information about displaying images with Gallery Pages, visit Using the Gallery Page.

 Note: For more advanced help with formatting images for your site, we recommend visiting Squarespace Answers, our customer and developer forum.
-You may also consider consulting with a Squarespace Specialist.
+You may also consider consulting with a Squarespace Expert.